Florida man who owes over $500G in child support vanishes in ocean the day he’s due in court, police say

 “He’s very capable on the paddle board so it seems fishy to me,” Richard Theoharis, his younger brother, told CBS Miami.
 “He was under pressure.
 He owed $600,000 and he didn’t have it.
 He was afraid the judge would throw him in jail.
 If he’s scared, we hope he will contact us.
 Make a phone call.
 Just let somebody know you’re safe so we can rest at night.”

-Theoharis’ body, fins, mask or weigh belt have not turned up, the Miami Herald reported.
+Theoharis’ body, fins, mask or weight belt have not turned up, the Miami Herald reported.
 His wallet and passport were reportedly left at home.

 Theoharis has been divorced since 2008.
 His wife had been fighting him for child support payments for their two daughters for the last five years.